pmeulen/ansible-tools/README.md

 - The _filter_plugins_ directory - containing custom Ansible plugins
 - A top level Ansible playbook _site.yml_

-When compared to a layouts described in the
-[Ansible playbook best practices](http://docs.ansible.com/ansible/playbooks_best_practices.html) you will notice that it is "missing" the inventory file(s) and the groups\_vars and host\_vars directories.
-In the organisation that Ansible-tools is promoting these are all part of an environment and are stored in a different part of the directory structure.
+When compared to the directory layout described in the [Ansible playbook best practices](http://docs.ansible.com/ansible/playbooks_best_practices.html) you will notice that ansible-tools is "missing" the inventory file(s) and the groups\_vars and host\_vars directories.
+In the organisation that ansible-tools is promoting these are all part of an environment and are stored in a different part of the directory structure.

 This separation is what allows the configuration that is environment specific to be managed separately from the Ansible playbook(s) and roles.
 Environment specific configuration are things like Hostnames, IP addresses, Firewall rules, Email addresses, Passwords, private keys, certificates etc.

-An environment is a independent directory structure.
+An environment is an independent directory structure.
 This allows it to be maintained in a different (git, svn, ...) repository than the ansible playbooks.
 For an open source project, this allows open sourcing the Ansible playbooks including everything that is required to setup a new environment without revealing any private infrastructure related configuration.